mciantyre/teensy4-rs/README.md

 ## Contributing

 We welcome support!
 There are known issues that anyone can address in the issues tracker.
-And, the best way to contribute is to start using the crates to develop applications for the Teensy 4.
+And, the best way to contribute is to start using the crates to develop Teensy 4 applications.
 Submit an issue to help us identify bugs, feature requests, or documentation gaps.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development guidance, and to learn about the best issue tracker for your request.

 ## Q/A